samriddhi1422/Password-Generator/README.md

 # Technologies used
 <ul type="filledcircle">
- <li>-built using ReactJs</li>
+ <li>built using ReactJs</li>
-<li>-used Hooks like useEffect,useState anf useCallback to optimize the rendering and prevent the reloading of the page while any changes are done.</li>
+<li>used Hooks like useEffect,useState anf useCallback to optimize the rendering and prevent the reloading of the page while any changes are done.</li>
-<li>-HTML,CSS used to make it more presentable and attractive.</li>
+<li>HTML,CSS used to make it more presentable and attractive.</li>
 </ul>